Purpose: Centralized, reusable documentation system for grant applications, accelerator programs, investor outreach, and fundraising activities

 If you make significant changes (pivot, new positioning):

-Save old template as
+Save old template as company-overview-v1.md

 Older applications reference v1, new ones reference v2